section-engineering-education/engineering-education/content/articles/implementing-a-generic-singly-linked-list-data-structure-in-java/index.md

 There are many different ways to create a generic linked list because they can carry any form of data.
 Implementation of linked lists that may store any data type is known as a generic linked list.
 Integers are stored in one linked list, while floats are stored in the other.

 #### Primary linked list member functions
-These are functions that can be performed on a linked list:
+These are the functions that can be performed on a linked list:
 - `Sort` - Sorts the linked list's nodes.
 - `Search` - Chooses one of the related nodes and clicks on it.
 - `Deletion` - Gets rid of everything that's already there.